What are Essential Oils?

-An essential oil is a highly aromatic, concentrated oil that is distilled (most frequently by steam or water distillation of the leaves, wood, petals, buds, needles, bark or roots of aromatic botanicals such as lavender, rosemary, cedarwood, rose, peppermint and cypress.
+Essential oils are produced by steam or water distillation of the leaves, wood, petals, buds, needles, bark or roots of aromatic botanicals such as lavender, rosemary, cedarwood, rose, peppermint and cypress.
 While most essential oils are water or hydro distilled, citrus essential oils are either cold pressed or steam distilled from the rinds (peels) of citrus fruits.
-(For more information, please read the The Parts of Plants that Produce Essential Oils article.)
+For more information, please read the The Parts of Plants that Produce Essential Oils article.

 Aromatic oils that are not specifically produced by either steam or hydro distillation (or cold pressed in the case of citrus rind oils) are not considered and should not be referred to as essential oils.
 Refer to the Aromatic Ingredients section of AromaWeb's Article Archive to learn about other aromatic and botanical ingredients and oils that can be used in conjuction with essential oils.